alisalman110/VBPtest/VBP/Design_Structures/D_Veeam_Components/D_Wan_accelerator/wan_accelerator.md

     o	Used disk space: (5 sources * 60 GB) = 300 GB

+**VeeamWAN\Digests**

 Digest space must be built into the equation using the same size for each source target:

+Although the Digest folder is created on the target accelerator no data is stored on the target normally, however it must be sized into the target in case the digest on the source becomes corrupt or is missing.
+In this case the target will calculate its own digests in this location until the source WAN Accelerator comes back online.

 •	Example with one source and two operating systems